-Stock rotation is a program whereby distributors are allowed to return, for credit, qualified inventory, semiannually, in the amount equivalent to a certain percentage of the previous six months net sales.
-An estimated right of return liability for stock rotation is calculated and recorded at the time of revenue recognition based on a percentage of distributor sales using historical trends, current pricing and volume information, other market specific information and input from sales, marketing and other key management personnel.
+Stock rotation is a program whereby on a semiannual basis, distributors are allowed to return, for credit, qualified inventory equal to a certain percentage of the previous six months net sales, for credit.
+An estimated right of return liability for stock rotation is recorded at the time of sale based on a percentage of distributor sales using historical trends, current pricing and volume information, other market specific information and input from sales, marketing and other key management personnel.
 An asset is recorded for the estimated value of returned product.
 These procedures require the exercise of significant judgments.
 Kyocera believes that these procedures enable Kyocera to make reliable estimates of future returns under the stock rotation program.
 Kyocera's actual results have historically approximated its estimates.
 When the products are returned and verified, the distributor is given credit against their accounts receivables.